caktus/django-email-bandit/README.rst

 Django-Email-Bandit
 ==============================

-django-email-bandit is a Django email backend for testing email sending.
+A Django email backend for hijacking email sending in test environement.

 Requirements